 Zacks #1 Rank picks have been even better over the past couple years.
 It returned 33.86% in 2020 (vs. 18.40% for the S&P 500), and it delivered a 34.04% return in 2021 (vs. 28.71% for the index).

 Zacks claims that if you invested $10,000 in the S&P 500 in 1988, that would have compounded into $365,919.
 But if you had invested solely in Zacks #1 Rank stocks, that sum would have turned into a whopping $20,316,699–more than 51 times better than the blue-chip index.

 Investors should note that this is just the performance of Zacks #1 Rank stocks, not all stocks with a Strong Buy recommendation.

 Stock Advisor members have enjoyed an impressive track record as a result of the stock picks made by The Motley Fool’s Stock Advisor Team.

-Motley Fool’s investment advice and stock picks have delivered substantial outperformance, as illustrated by this chart comparing the portfolio to the S&P 500 benchmark.
+Motley Fool’s investment recommendations and stock picks have delivered substantial outperformance, as illustrated by this chart comparing the portfolio to the S&P 500 benchmark.
 (And subscribers can access Motley Fool Stock Advisor’s history of recommendations so you can see how each individual pick has done over the years.)

 Since inception in February 2002, Motley Fool Stock Advisor has delivered a 395% overall return (or 8.25% annualized) when using the average return of all their stock recommendations.

 Comparatively, the S&P 500 only had a 128% return (or 4.17% annualized) during that same timeframe, or roughly 2x the performance.
-Motley Fool’s solid track record should instill trust in potential users looking for a stock advice subscription service.
+Motley Fool’s solid track record should instill trust in potential users looking for a stock recommendation subscription service.